return5/Project-Dysnomia/README.md

 Project [Dysnomia](https://en.wikipedia.org/wiki/Dysnomia_(moon)): adding syntax and features on top of Lua 5.4
-The stated goal of this project is to build on top of Lua 5.4 with new syntax, features, and enhancements. currently this is a work in progress.
+The stated goal of this project is to build on top of Lua 5.4 with new syntax, features, and enhancements.

+Takes dysnomia files and cross-compiles them into syntactically correct lua 5.4 files.

+this repo is a huge rewrite of my previous attempt.
+currently this is a work in progress.

 ## requirements
  - Lua >= 5.4